michaelgrn/michaelgrn.github.io/_pubs/RecSys16-Readability.md

 ---
 title: "Is Readability a Valuable Signal for Hashtag Recommendations?"
-date: 2016-01-01
+date: 2016-09-15
 project: tbd
 type: paper
 ---

 {: .citation}
 Ion Madrazo Azpiazu and Maria Soledad Pera.
 2016. ["Is Readability a Valuable Signal for Hashtag Recommendations?"](#).
+In <cite>Proceedings of the Poster Track of the  10th ACM Conference on Recommender Systems (RecSys 2016)</cite>.

 ## Abstract